 Decisions of the Ethics and Elections Committee may be reviewed by the Board of Directors upon the written request of any candidate for that office or five or more Directors.
 Review shall be limited to the materials submitted to the Ethics and Elections Committee prior to the Committee’s decision.
 The vote of a majority of the Board of Directors is required to change any decision of the Ethics and Elections Committee.

-With respect to the eligibility of candidates for Director and Vice Director, the Ethics and Elections Committee shall apply the applicable procedural and substantive provisions of the Conflict of Interest Policy set forth in these Bylaws.
+With respect to the eligibility of candidates for Director and for appointment as Vice Director, the Ethics and Elections Committee shall apply the applicable procedural and substantive provisions of the Conflict of Interest Policy set forth in these Bylaws.

 The members of the committee shall be annually appointed by the President at the Annual Meeting from among those Directors not subject to election during the year of service.
 The President shall designate the chairman of the Committee.